 "Furniture and objects also play into this limbo between the concrete and the fictional, down to the details of a lit cigarette and newspaper open on the crossword."

-Cloudy skies can be seen through an eye-shaped portal in this whimsical lilac room drawn-up by Reisinger Studio.
+Cloudy skies can be seen through an eye-shaped portal in this whimsical lilac room drawn-up by Andrés Reisinger.
 A glass chaise longue features on one side of the space, while on the other is a strange tangle of silver tubes.

-"I wanted to make the space dreamy, as the purpose of the project was to take the audience to a specific state of mind, a place where emotions are a priority," said the studio's founder, Andres Reisinger.
+"I wanted to make the space dreamy, as the purpose of the project was to take the audience to a specific state of mind, a place where emotions are a priority," he said.

 Sometimes Reisinger's ideas go beyond renderings – at the end of last year, he used 20,000 fabric petals to make a real version of his Hortensia Chair, which started out life as a CGI image.